guyavrah1986/linuxProgramming/README.md

 - 9) Filters: Basic usage in different filters utilities in Bash such as: `head`, `tail`, `sort`, `uniq`, `cut`.

-- 10) Grep & Regex: Basic usage of `egrep` along with some simple usage in Regex'es.
+- 10) Grep & Regex: Basic usage of `egrep` along with some simple usage in Regex'es, usage in `find` command.

 - 11) Pipes and redirections: Basic usage of the two, combinations of the two, notes about `STDIN`, `STDOUT`, `STDERR`.Differences between using `;` to `&&`.